20 Best Things to Do in Grand Teton National Park

 Paddle Boarding on String Lake is one of the best ways to spend a hot summer day in Grand Teton National Park!

-Overall, String Lake is extremely shallow, meaning that paddle boarding on the lake is generally much safer compared to much larger, colder, and deeper lakes within the park.
+That being said, String Lake is extremely shallow, meaning that paddle boarding on the lake is generally considered to be much safer compared to some of the larger, colder, and deeper alpine lakes within the park.

 16. Jenny Lake Lodge & Cabins

-The Jenny Lake Lodge and Cabins is easily the best place to stay in Grand Teton National Park!
+The Jenny Lake Lodge is easily the best place to stay in Grand Teton National Park!

-The accessibility of the lodge to Jenny Lake, a number of hiking trails, and all of the best things to do on this list make the Jenny Lake Lodge one of best things to do within the park!
+I say this because the accessibility of the lodge to Jenny Lake, a number of hiking trails, and all of the best things to do on this list easily make the Jenny Lake Lodge one of the best things to do within the park—especially if you’re interested in having a quieter stay compared to how busy the town of Jackson can be!

 17. Phelps Lake Loop Trail